IWaqasRafiq/Metrix-Calculator-/README.md

 # Metrix-Calculator-
-Array & For Loop Leasrnig
+Array & For Loop Learnig